grantcarthew/start-prototype/docs/cli/start-config-agent.md

 **Local agents:** `./.start/agents.toml`

 - Team-standardized configurations (can be committed to git)
-- Managed by `start config agent ... local` commands or manually edited
+- Managed by `start config agent ... --local` commands or manually edited
 - Project-specific agent wrappers or custom tools

 **Merge behavior:**